zksytmkn/zksytmkn/README.md

 > TypeScript, React, Next.js, Vue.js, Nuxt.js
 > Java, Kotlin, Spring Boot

-I'm currently learning Golang, Echo and Gorm. 🏃
+I'm currently learning Golang, Echo,  and Gorm
+in preparation for my next job/project. 🏃

 <!--
 **zksytmkn/zksytmkn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.